 On day two, we visited Oaken Barrel Brewing Company in Greenwood, which opened in 1994, making it the oldest craft brew place in Johnson County and the second oldest in the state.
 The Razz Wheat was a refreshing favorite among a flight of five unique and delicious brews.

-Click here to see all there is to do in Johnson County/Indy South.
+Click here to see all there is to do in Festival Country.